donovan-h-parks/FragmentClassificationPackage/README.md

 * Installation requires ~40GB of disk space.
 * Classification of query fragments takes ~20GB per 1 millions fragments.
 * Python v2.x is required to run the install script.
-Please note that we, have not tested installation using Python v3.x.
+Please note that we have not tested installation using Python v3.x.
 Python 2.x comes pre-installed on OS X and most Linux environments.
 Type 'python' from the command prompt to check if python is installed.
 Python, including